 Both earbuds and earphones both have a few of the same advantages.
 They’re portable, lightweight, and ideal for the gym.
 Durability is another advantage, as long as you clean them periodically by removing the buildup of earwax and oils.
 But when it comes to sound quality and comfort, earphones take the cake.

-Klipsch has built more than 70 years of groundbreaking acoustic technology.
-In 2007, Klipsch engineers saw the potential for making a headphone that offered the same legendary sound of our speakers.
+Klipsch has built 75 years of groundbreaking acoustic technology.
+In 2007, Klipsch engineers saw the potential for making a headphone that offered the same legendary sound as our speakers.
 The research began by studying, well, ears.
 Engineers made molds of various ear canals and reached the same conclusion - ear canals are oval-shaped, not round.